-The Nomination and Compensation Committee comprises Antti Herlin (Chairman), Matti Alahuhta (independent member), Jussi Herlin and Jennifer Xin-Zhe Li (independent member).
+The Nomination and Compensation Committee comprises Jussi Herlin (Chair), Matti Alahuhta (independent member), Antti Herlin and Ravi Kant (independent member).

-The Nomination and Compensation Committee held seven meetings in 2022, with an average attendance rate of 100%.
+The Nomination and Compensation Committee held six meetings in 2023.
+The average participation rate of the Nomination and Compensation Committee members in the meetings was 100%.